iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 endfunction
 ```

+Now when you source `dozen.vim` while in the middle of decrementing, Vim reads `!exists("s:dozen")`, finds that it is true, and doesn't reset the value back to 12.

-### Function-local and Function formal parameter variable
+### Function Local And Function Formal Parameter variable

-Both the function-local variable (`l:`) and the function formal variable (`a:`) will be covered in the next chapter.
+Both the function local variable (`l:`) and the function formal variable (`a:`) will be covered in the next chapter.

-### Built-in Vim variables
+### Built-in Vim Variables

 A variable prepended with `v:` is a special built-in Vim variable.
 You cannot define these variables.
 You have seen some of them already.
-For example:

 - `v:version` tells you what Vim version you are using.
 - `v:key` contains the current item value when iterating through a dictionary.
 - `v:val` contains the current item value when running a `map()` or `filter()` operation.